 - (a) a banking corporation licensed under the Banking Act 1970 of Singapore, or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; - (b) a person holding a capital markets services licence to provide custodial services for securities under the Securities and Futures Act 2001 of Singapore, and who holds shares in that capacity; or - (c) the Central Provident Fund Board ("CPF Board") established by the Central Provident Fund Act 1953 of Singapore, in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the CPF Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation. - 3.
 Shareholders may also appoint Chairman of the Meeting to vote in in his/her/their/its stead.
 The Chairman of the Meeting, as a proxy, need not be a Shareholder. - 4.
 A Shareholder should insert the total number of Shares held in the Proxy Form.
 If the Shareholder has Shares entered against his/her/their/its name in the Depository Register maintained by The Central Depository (Pte) Limited ("CDP"), he/she/they/it should insert that number of Shares.
-If the Shareholder has Shares registered in his/her/their/its name in the Register of Members, he/she/they/it should insert that number of Shares.
-If the Shareholder has Shares entered against his/her/their/its name in the said Depository Register and Shares registered in his/her/their/its name in the Register of Members, he/she/they/it should insert the aggregate number of Shares entered against his/her/their/its name in the Depository Register and registered in his/her/their/its name in the Register of Members.
+If the Shareholder has Shares registered in his/her/their/its name in the Register of Members, he/she/they/it should insert that number of Shares and Shares registered in his/her/their/its name in the Register of Members, he/she/they/it should insert that number of Shares and Shares registered in his/her/their/its name in the Register of Members, he/she/they/it should insert the aggregate number of Shares entered against his/her/their/its name in the said Depository Register and Shares registered in his/her/their/its name in the Register of Members, he/she/they/it should insert the aggregate number of Shares entered against his/her/their/its name in the Depository Register and registered in his/her/their/its name in the Register of Members.
 If no number is inserted, the Proxy Form will be deemed to relate to all the Shares held by the Shareholder. - 5.
 The instrument appointing proxy(ies) (the "Proxy Form") must be deposited at the Share Registrar's Office at Boardroom Corporate & Advisory Services Pte.
-Ltd. at 1 Harbourfront Avenue, #14-07 Keppel Bay Tower, Singapore 098632 or sent by email to srs.teamc@boardroomlimited.com not less than 72 hours before the time appointed for holding the Meeting.
+Ltd. at 1 Harbourfront Avenue, #14-07 Keppel Bay Tower, Singapore 098632 or sent by email to intracomeetings2023@boardroomlimited.com not less than 72 hours before the time appointed for holding the Meeting.
+In addition to the submission of proxy form, a shareholder will also need to register his/her/its proxy(ies) via the online process through the pre-registration website at https://conveneagm.com/sg/intracoagm2023.

-Shareholders are strongly encouraged to submit completed Proxy Forms electronically via email.
+Shareholders are strongly encouraged to submit completed Proxy Forms via email.